Planting Sustainable Practices at University Centers

 Sustainable Efforts by University Food Vendors

-- University Centers hosted a Fair Trade and Sustainability Exposition in 2010 and 2011 to encourage vendors to incorporate sustainable practices into their business.
+- University Centers hosted a Fair Trade and Sustainability Exposition from 2010-2016.
+The purpose is to educate the campus community about sustainable food practices as well as encourage vendors to incorporate sustainable practices into their business.

-- In future lease agreements, language is being incorporated to require vendors to use biodegradable packaging and adhere to the Fair Trade Policy and Sustainable Food Policy.
+- Lease agreements now incorporate language to require vendors to use biodegradable packaging and adhere to the Fair Trade Policy and Sustainable Food Policy.
+They are also committed to the UC San Diego goal of purchasing at least 25% of their food from specific sustainable food categories.

 - UCSD has been recognized as a Fair Trade University.